Westfield Innaloo

 Westfield Innaloo is a major shopping centre in the northern suburbs of Perth.
-It is located at the corner of Scarborough Beach Road and Ellen Stirling Boulevard (formerly Oswald Street) in Innaloo, approximately 8 km north-west of the Perth central business district.

-The shopping centre is approximately 1 km, or 3 minutes by bus, from Stirling Train Station, and is part of Stirling City Centre.
+It is located at the corner of Scarborough Beach Road and Ellen Stirling Boulevard in Innaloo, approximately 8 km north-west of the Perth central business district.
+The shopping centre is approximately 1 km, or 3 minutes by bus, from Stirling railway station, and is part of Stirling City Centre.